fiddleHeads/spatial-reference/content/datum.md

 ### A Brief History of Datums

-This history varies according to country
+This history varies according to country.

+Although Canada and the U.S.A. have different surveying histories, they have used the same datum since 1913 since they are on the same continent.

+To learn more about Canada's unique history of surveying, check out [100 Years of Geodetic Surveys in Canada](https://www.nrcan.gc.ca/earth-sciences/geomatics/canadian-spatial-reference-system-csrs/100-years-geodetic-surveys-canada/9110).

 Because our understanding of the shape of the surface of the earth has improved over time, we are able to collect ever more accurate and precise measurements.